 • What types of debt you have

-• Whether you have assets or a job that could be affected by some solutions
+• If you have assets or a job that could be affected

-• If you would be happy for some of your debts to be written off by your lenders, rather than you paying them back
+• If you would wants debts to be written off, rather than paying them back

-How do I set up a debt management plan or bankruptcy?
+How do I apply for a DMP or bankruptcy?

-When you’ve completed your debt advice session with us, we give you a ‘personal action plan’.
-This will include guides to setting up any debt solutions we recommend.
+We give you a ‘personal action plan’ at the end of your debt advice session.
+This includes guides to setting up any debt solutions we recommend.

-We’re on hand to support you as you deal with your debts.
-If a debt management plan is right for you, we can set up and manage your DMP for you.
+We can set up and manage your DMP if this is the right option for you.
 Frequently asked questions about debt management plans.

-• England and Wales: You can complete your application online without the need for a court visit
+• England and Wales: Fill in your application online without the need for a court visit

-• Northern Ireland: You apply online and then attend a court hearing
+• Northern Ireland: Apply online and attend a court hearing

 Read our guide to going bankrupt.